zeixcom/ui-element/docs-src/pages/components.md

 <card-callout class="caution">

-**Note**: Property initialization runs **before the element is attached to the DOM**.
-You can't access not yet defined properties or child elements here.
+**Caution**: Property initialization runs **before the element is attached to the DOM**.
+You can't access not yet defined properties or descendant elements here.

 </card-callout>